 This module develops some of the skills freshmen need to be healthy at Blair and beyond.
 Its social-emotional learning foundation gives students opportunities to practice essential skills like conflict resolution, delivering and accepting apologies, and decoding hidden media messages.
 It also fosters opportunities to think critically about societal issues, including race, gender roles and biases, that affect health behaviors and outcomes.
 The discussion-based class also delves into topics such as sleep, stress, mental and sexual health, and substance use.

 The Intersection of Fine Arts & Technology

 Overseen by the fine arts and computer science departments, the design-and-maker-space-training module teaches students to understand the process of digital design and fabrication and encourages them to apply that knowledge across the entirety of their Blair careers.
-Students utilize the Chiang Center maker space, where they learn how to use its tools and equipment to bring their designs to life.
+Students utilize the Chiang-Elghanayan Center maker space, where they learn how to use its tools and equipment to bring their designs to life.
 The module culminates in a “BUCwood Derby” in which teams of students design and fabricate model cars to enter into a grade-wide competition.